 The cause is simply the overgrowth of harmful bacteria, reduced number of Lactobacilli in your vagina, and a disturbed pH balance.
 Symptoms such as thin grayish vaginal discharge with fishy smell are very common indicators.

-Probiotics such as L. acidophilus, L. rhamnosus and L. reuteri when taken as oral supplements or dairy products can increase the number of good bacteria in your system.
+Probiotics such as L. acidophilus, L. rhamnosus and L. reuteri (all present in our Probiotic) when taken as oral supplements or dairy products can increase the number of good bacteria in your system.
 Which will, in turn, overpower bad bacteria.
 These probiotics produce lactic acid which can keep your vagina slightly acidic and keep away the infections.

 The main culprit in the case of vaginal yeast infections is Candida species especially C. albicans.
 Yeast infections are so common that they affect 75% of women at least once in their lives.